urbien/vortexhealing/aging.md

 By studying emerging bio research we could come up with new experimental genmods.

+- **Plasma dilution** rejuvenates, as finally confirmed in a small human study at Berkley. https://www.lifespan.io/news/plasma-dilution-shown-to-rejuvenate-humans/.
+Let's devise interventions based on findings in this study.
 - **Age-related muscle loss** impacts metabolism, further accelerating aging.
 Perhaps we could devise an intention for a genmod based on [this scientific insight](https://www.facebook.com/groups/vortexhealers/posts/4828086953924548/).
 - **Reversing Thymus atrophy**.
     - [This research](https://www.frontiersin.org/articles/10.3389/fimmu.2021.706244/full) lists several strategies for regrowing the thymus.